Home » How to Evaluate an IT Proposal Without Being Technical

 Ask:

-If the answer is unclear, the environment may depend too heavily on memory.
+If the answer is unclear, the environment depends on memory instead of structure.

 That increases risk during: